A Holistic Framework of Gambling Harms & Recovery

 At the heart of the Gambling Harms Scale Initiative is a framework that maps the wide range of ways gambling can impact people.
 This model was developed from rich, in-depth interviews with people who had lived experience of gambling harm—whether through their own gambling or that of someone close to them.

 Many people move through cycles of harm, stability, and improvement.
-The framework recognises that recovery isn’t always linear, and that progress can look different for different people.
+The Framework recognises that recovery isn’t always linear, and that progress can look different for different people.
 By showing how harms are connected, it also shows how positive change in one area—like mental health or financial stability—can unlock improvements in others.

-The Framework at a Glance
+The Frameworks at a Glance

 Each area is interconnected.
 The diagram shows how harms flow, overlap, and compound.